Mort Meskin: Early life

-Meskin was born in Brooklyn, New York to parents Max and Rose Meskin.
+Meskin was born in Brooklyn, New York, to parents Max and Rose Meskin.
 His family was Jewish.
 He was a childhood fan of pulp magazines, especially The Shadow, and his interests led him to become the art editor of his high school newspaper, and later to attend the Art Students League of New York and Brooklyn's Pratt Institute, from which he graduated in 1938.

 Comics work

 After finishing school, Meskin went to work for Eisner & Iger, one of the most prominent "packagers" who supplied complete comic books to publishers testing the waters of the emerging medium.
 There he did pencils for Fiction House's "Sheena, Queen of the Jungle" in Jumbo Comics.
 In late 1939, he also worked for the packager Harry "A" Chesler, producing material for the MLJ/Archie Comics characters as Ty-Gor son of Tiger, The Press Guardian, Bob Phantom, Mr. Satan, The Shield, Wizard, and Dick Storm between 1939 and 1942.

 In 1941, Meskin started at National Comics, drawing stories for the characters Vigilante, Wildcat, Starman and Johnny Quick.
 He told comics historian and artist Jim Steranko that during this period his art style was heavily influenced by film: "Citizen Kane (1941) influenced us a great deal, all of us.
 We were very excited about it and spent quite a bit of time discussing it, employing its elements in our work.
 There was a contest as to who saw it the most times".

 In his "Johnny Quick" superhero feature, which appeared from Sept.
 1941 through Jan.
 1946 in More Fun Comics, Meskin uniquely conveyed the flash-like quick moving actions of Johnny Quick by drawing close knit snapshot-like drawings one next to the other, of the hero in motion.
-He didn't copy DC Comics' "The Flash" or Timely Comics' "The Wizard" rendering technique of blurred windstreams following those superheroes' every move.
+He did not copy DC Comics' "The Flash" or Timely Comics' "The Whizzer" rendering technique of blurred windstreams following those superheroes' every move.